It is important to learn how to survive a summer pregnancy ahead of time.

 - Take quick showers frequently to keep cool

-- If the outside temp climbs above 90 degrees, stay indoors in the a/c.
+- If the outside temp climbs above 90 degrees, stay indoors with a/c on and if you get a lot of direct sunlight in the house, draw the blinds.

 5. Clean and run errands in the early morning: